euan-forrester/photo-recommender/README.md

 - A bunch of Python libs, most notably Flask and gunicorn
 - ALB for load balancing
 - CloudWatch for metrics & alarms
-- Random other parts of AWS like ElastiCache, Parameter Store. and Key Management Service
+- Random other parts of AWS like ElastiCache, Parameter Store, and Key Management Service
 - Vue.js: https://vuejs.org/

 # Instructions